Web guest checkout

 Working with cross-functional teams, we audited the checkout flow together and identified 3 opportunity areas to optimize UX.

-The optimized checkout form was A/B tested against the original form.
+The optimized checkout form was A/B tested against the direct to checkout flow.
 Result showed Optimized version increased order conversion by 20%.

 Demonstrated that users checkout with more confident, and trust-diven UX moved the needle.